Silver0524/NCAA-Wrestling-Predictor/README.md

 - 🔁 Multi-season scraping with parallel processing
 - 🗃️ Activity map support for defunct and newly added programs
 - 🧹 Cleaning pipeline to standardize data and prepare for future use
+- 🤖 Machine learning models capable of predicting matches with 77% accuracy

 ## 📊 Exploratory Analysis Highlights